hari-robotics/polimi-msc-control-notes/docs/advanced-multivariable-control/chapter2.md

 2. All equilibrium shares the same stability properties, stability is a property of the system
 3. The system is E.S. when it is A.S.

-Here we proove the above points, giving a linear system:
+Here we prove the above points, giving a linear system:

 $$
 \dot x(t) = Ax(t) + Bu(t)